CorrPlot (Correlation Plot with Dendrogram) Examples

 Climate Variable Correlations - Seasonal Analysis

 Explore how climate variable correlations change across seasons.
-Switch between Spring, Summer, Fall, and Winter to see seasonal patterns.
+Switch between Spring, Summer, Fall, and Winter using the scenario selector to see seasonal patterns.
+The dendrogram updates dynamically showing how variables cluster in each season.
 Notice how Temperature-Humidity correlations flip between seasons (negative in Spring/Fall, positive in Summer/Winter).
 Use variable selection to focus on specific climate factors.
 Try manual ordering to group related variables by type (temperature-related, precipitation-related, etc.).

 Summary